bancaditalia/black-it/README.md

 cd black-it/examples
 ```

 You'll find several scripts and notebooks.
-The following is the script named `main.py`
+The following is the script named `main.py`, note that copying and pasting
+the lines below will not work in general as the script needs to be inside the "examples" folder in order to run correctly.

 ```python
 import models.simple_models as md